Excel like filter in Blazor Gantt Chart component

 Show customized text in filter dialog

-In the example below, customization of the text displayed in the filter checkbox list for a Status column is demonstrated.
-This is achieved by defining a FilterItemTemplate within the column element.
-Inside the template, FilterItemTemplateContext can be used to conditionally display Completed if the data value is true and In Progress if the value is false:
+In the example below, the filter checkbox list for the Status column is customized by defining a FilterItemTemplate within the column configuration.
+The FilterItemTemplateContext is used to conditionally render descriptive labels: Completed when the value is true, and In Progress when the value is false.

 @using Syncfusion.Blazor.Gantt